pcfx-devel/PC-FX_Info/FX_Backup_Mem_Use.md

 A table of how much backup memory is reportedly in use for various PC-FX games

-Not all of these games have been played very deeply; the assumption is made that a game will initially allocate the full amount of memory it will ever need (since doing otherwise could end up in a scenario where the player could not progress further in a game).
+Not all of these games have been played very deeply; the numbers below represent a 'minimum' or 'normal' save for a game where possible.
+Games which allow for multiple save slots may require more memory if multiple slots are used (only one slot has been put to use in each of the examples below).

 ### Table of values